dentarg/auth0-blog/_posts/2017-02-06-how-to-configure-create-react-app.markdown

 ![Creating a fork of create-react-app](https://cdn.auth0.com/blog/cra/fork.png) _Creating a fork of create-react-app_

+**Note:** It is recommended that you fork from the latest stable branch.
+Master is unstable.

 Inside the `packages` directory, there is a folder called `react-scripts`.
 The `react-scripts` folder contains scripts for building, testing and starting your app.
 In fact, this is where we can tweak, configure and add new scripts and templates.